 Is there a difference between a CV and a resume in Australia?
-In a word, yes.
-Job seekers often use the terms “CV” and “resume” interchangeably, but to compete in the challenging Australian job market, you need to be aware of their differences.
+Yes.
+While job seekers use the terms “CV” and “resume” interchangeably, you’ll compete more successfully in the Australian market if you’re aware of their differences.

 Knowing the nuances will help you pitch yourself to Australian employers with impact and confidence – especially if you’re applying for roles in academia or overseas.

-By the way, do you want to ensure that your resume hits all the right notes?
+By the way, do you want to ensure that your resume hits all the right chords?
 Consider using my:

-For those of you who have ever wondered (and I know I have), curriculum vitae is a Latin phrase loosely translated to “course of life”.
+For those of you who have ever wondered (I know I have), curriculum vitae is a Latin phrase loosely translated to “course of life”.

-As the phrase suggests, it provides an all-encompassing view of your life’s work and is traditionally required to apply for academic and research roles.
-A CV includes all your experience, publications, certifications – and even any conferences you have attended.
+It provides an all-encompassing view of your life’s work, is long (over 3 pages) and is used to apply for academic and research roles.

-A good resume is short and customised for each job application.
-It includes only the skills, experience and achievements relevant to the targeted role.
+A good resume is shorter (between 2 and 5 pages) and customised for each job application.
+It focuses on the skills, experience and achievements most relevant to your next career step.

 Key Differences Between Resumes And CVs In Australia.

-- Regional context – here’s where it gets tricky.
-In Australia, India and South Africa, CV and resume are used interchangeably, but with a preference for the latter.
-In both cases, it refers to what I’ve defined as a resume.
-In the US and Canada, resumes are used for nearly all job applications.
-CVs are only used when applying for academic/research positions or roles overseas.
-Finally, in the UK, Ireland, Europe and New Zealand, CVs are used for the majority of job applications, however, resemble what I’ve described here as a resume.
+- UK, Ireland, Europe and New Zealand: CVs are used for the majority of job applications.
+However, they resemble what I’ve described here as a resume.
 An ‘academic CV’ is the term that refers to a traditional CV.
 Still with me?

 Most recruiters understand the fluid, interchangeable nature of the terms.
-Using one or the other is unlikely to negatively impact your job application, but it doesn’t hurt to be aware of cultural nuance.
+Using one or the other in conversation won’t negatively impact your job application.

 What To Include In A CV.

-As I pointed out above, a CV offers a broad scope and comprehensive insight into your professional offering.
-Here’s what you should definitely include ion a traditional CV:
+A CV offers a broad scope and comprehensive insight into your professional offering.
+Here’s what you should include in a traditional CV:

 (Related: How To Write A Killer Resume Headline).